Notes on invariant measures for loop groups: Generalizations

+If $A$ is of finite type, then the answer to the question is yes, and there are many bi-invariant measures which are classified using the Harish-Chandra transform.
+For example there is the Haar measure of $K(A)$, the unique bi-invariant measure on the unitary form.
+At the other extreme, when we consider Riemann-Hilbert factorization for $g\in \mathbf L G(A)$, $g=g_-g_0g_+$, the $\mu_0$ distribution for $g_0$ is a bi-invariant measure which we conjecture is absolutely continuous with respect to Haar measure for $G(A)$, hence has a support which is very spread out (and of course it is very far from ergodic).

+\begin{question} Haar measure for $K(A)$ can be realized as a product measure using root subgroup coordinates, and Haar measure for $G(A)$ can be realized as a product measure using a complex analogue of root subgroup coordinates (see \cite{Pi4.5}).
+It is not known (to me) if there are $K(A)$ bi-invariant measures on $G(A)$ which are absolutely continuous with respect to Haar measure for $G(A)$ and can be realized in a simple way using root subgroup factorization.
+This might be at least heuristically relevant below. \end{question}

+Suppose that $A$ is of (for simplicity untwisted) affine type, and $\dot G$ is the corresponding finite dimensional complex group.
+In this case Conjecture \ref{conj1} asserts that there is a unique $K(A)$ bi-invariant probability measure $\mu_0$ on the completion $\mathbf L \dot G$, and we have emphasized that the support of $\mu_0$ is a kind of surrogate for a unitary real form for $\mathbf L \dot G$.
+A $K(A)$ bi-invariant probability measure $\widetilde{\mu}_0$ on $\mathbf G(A)$ would, according to Conjecture \ref{conj1}, necessarily project to $\mu_0$.
+I do not know how to prove the non-existence of this lift.
+However the existence of such a lift is inconsistent with basically everything we know about invariant measures.
+For example in order to integrate matrix coefficients, we have to fix a level and consider a bundle-valued measure on $\mathbf L\dot G$, and these bundle-valued measures have disjoint support, which is not consistent with the existence of one lift.

+As we have emphasized in these notes, there are multiple ways in which $\mu_0$ can conjecturally be realized: using root subgroup coordinates, using projections to moduli spaces of $G$-bundles on Riemann surfaces, using time ordered exponential coordinates (i.e. $\theta_+=g_+^{-1}\partial g_+$ as a coordinate), and using holomorphic maps to flag spaces (we did not present concrete proposals in the latter two cases).
+There are lifts of these structures to the appropriate central extensions, but the corresponding lifted formulas for measures simply do not make any sense.
+For example a key point in Section \ref{calculate2} is that for triangular factorization for a loop in $SL(2,\mathbb C)$,

+the scalar $ma$ is a (meromorphic) quotient $ma=\frac{\sigma_1(\widehat g)}{\sigma_0(\widehat g)}$.
+The conjectural distribution for the quotient makes sense, but the numerator and denominator are simply not well-defined random variables.

+I now want to explain why the existence of a unitarily bi-invariant measure in indefinite cases seems unlikely, or at least is definitely inconsistent with Conjecture \ref{conj1}.

-(2) is related to presently intractable questions about imaginary roots for $\mathfrak g(A)$ (such as their multiplicities).
-To produce root subgroup coordinates it is necessary to `order' the roots in some generalized sense (as in the affine case, see (\ref{shortversion}).
-In the affine case the ordering of imaginary roots is unimportant (the root vectors commute), and this is not true in the indefinite cases.
-This may be an insurmountable obstacle.
+A preliminary comment: It is not clear whether there are interesting analogues of root subgroup coordinates, and so on, in indefinite cases.
+The existence of root subgroup coordinates is related to presently intractable questions about imaginary roots for $\mathfrak g(A)$, such as their multiplicities.
+To produce root subgroup coordinates it is necessary to `order' the roots in some generalized sense, as in the affine case, see (\ref{shortversion}).
+In the affine case the ordering of imaginary roots is unimportant because the root vectors commute.
+This is not true in general in the indefinite cases.
+It is possible that commutativity of imaginary root vectors is a characterization of the finite and affine cases.